massimo-nocentini/srfi-41st/Collections-Streams-Srfi41.package/Srfi41Stream.class/README.md

 ""constructor"": ==stream-null==
 Stream-null is a promise that, when forced, is a single object, distinguishable from all other objects, that represents the null stream.
 Stream-null is immutable and unique.
+''The following creates an empty stream'' ${example:Srfi41StreamTest>>#testEmptyStream|previewShow=#gtLiveFor:|noCode=false}$

-Its implementation lies in the message ${method:Srfi41Stream class>>#empty|expanded=}$.
+''Its implementation lies in the message'' ${method:SequenceableCollection>>#asSrfi41Stream|expanded=|height=200}$

 ""constructor"": ==(stream-cons object stream)== ==stream-cons== is a macro that accepts an object and a stream and creates a newly-allocated stream containing a promise that, when forced, is a ==stream-pair== with the object in its ==stream-car== and the stream in its ==stream-cdr==. ''==stream-cons== must be syntactic, not procedural, because neither object nor stream is evaluated when ==stream-cons== is called''.
 Since stream is not evaluated, when the stream-pair is created, it is not an error to call stream-cons with a stream that is not of type stream; however, doing so will cause an error later when the stream-cdr of the stream-pair is accessed.
 Once created, a stream-pair is immutable; there is no stream-set-car! or stream-set-cdr! that modifies an existing stream-pair.
-There is no dotted-pair or improper stream as with lists.
-Its implementation lies in the message ${method:BlockClosure>>#srfi41Cons:|expanded=}$.
+There is no dotted-pair or improper stream as with lists. ''Its implementation lies in the message'' ${method:BlockClosure>>#srfi41Cons:|expanded=|height=120}$

+!!Examples

+!!!Backtracking via the stream of successes

+Philip Wadler describes the stream of successes technique that uses streams to perform backtracking search.
+The basic idea is that each procedure returns a stream of possible results, so that its caller can decide which result it wants; an empty stream signals failure, and causes backtracking to a previous choice point.
+The stream of successes technique is useful because the program is written as if to simply enumerate all possible solutions; no backtracking is explicit in the code.

+The Eight Queens puzzle is discussed in
+${icebergFile:path=massimo-nocentini/srfi-41st/pillars/nqueens.pillar}$.